ConservationInternational/trends.earth/docs/source/for_users/modules/training_landdegradation.rst

 Land Degradation Summary
 --------------------------------

-- **Objective**: Learn how to open and interpret the summary tables produced by Trends.Earth when computing the final SDG 15.3.1 layer.
+- **Objective**: Learn how to open and interpret the summary tables produced by Trends.Earth when calculating the final SDG 15.3.1 layer.

 - **Estimated time of completion**: 25 minutes